 choice case var1, L1 case var2, L2 case 0.25, L3 case var1, L4 end choice

-After converting the text of an assembler program to a memory representation of the program, the number of probability variables defined in the program can be obtained using the following function.
+After parsing an assembler program, you can obtain the number of probability variables defined in the assembler program by the following function.

-This function returns the number of probability variables defined in program prg using ‘prob’ directives.
-The returned value is always non-negative.
+This function returns the number of probability variables defined in a program prg using ‘prob’ keywords.
+A returned value is always non-negative.

 Use the following function to get the name of a probability variable by its index.